vmesel/WP-A.CO/README.md

 - Statistics for their urls(Available in the future)

-- Pay a monthly fee to get a fully functional API with whitelabel domain
+- Pay a monthly fee to get a fully functional API with whitelabel domain (Will be available in the next version!)

 ###SuperAdmin

 - Capability to delete URLs

-- Change Meta Tags for URLs